tams2429/byMiles/README.md

 The **API** which contains the **insurance policy information** has been **provided** to help with the task.
 The **technical stack** has **not been specified** and I was free to choose what I am most comfortable in.

-In total the task took around ....hrs/days.
-Though most of this was attributed to learning more and applying certain testing technniques which were new to me.
+In total the task took around 5hrs.
+Though most of this was attributed to learning more and applying certain testing technniques which were new to me as well as making a 'Private route' to the insurance information to ensure that

 ## Technologies 💻